Mexican Blueberry Fuchsia

 Latin Name: Fuchsia arborescens

-Site and Soil: Mexican Blueberry Fuchsia can grow in sun or part shade and prefers rich soils that are well watered.
+Site and Soil: Sun or part shade and prefers rich soils that are well watered.

 Pollination Requirements: Self-fertile.